-If our officers, directors and largest stockholders choose to act together, they may be able to control our management and operations, acting in their best interests and not necessarily those of other stockholders.
+If our officers, directors, and largest stockholders choose to act together, they may be able to control our management and operations, acting in their best interests and not necessarily those of our other stockholders.

-Our directors, executive officers and holders of five percent or more of our outstanding common stock, as of April 20, 2005, and their affiliates beneficially owned approximately 47.5 percent of our common stock, based on their beneficial ownership at that time.
-As a result, these stockholders, acting together, have the ability to significantly influence all matters requiring approval by our stockholders, including the election of all of our directors, amendments to our certificate of incorporation, going-private transactions and the approval of mergers or other business combination transactions.
-The interests of this group of stockholders may not always coincide with our interests or the interests of other stockholders, and they may act in a manner that advances their best interests and not necessarily those of other stockholders.
+Our directors, executive officers and holders of five percent or more of our outstanding common stock and their affiliates beneficially own a substantial portion of our outstanding common stock.
+As a result, these stockholders, acting together, have the ability to significantly influence all matters requiring approval by our stockholders, including the election of all of our board members, amendments to our certificate of incorporation, going-private transactions, and the approval of mergers or other business combination transactions.
+The interests of this group of stockholders may not always coincide with ACADIA's interests or the interests of other stockholders and they may act in a manner that advances their best interests and not necessarily those of our other stockholders.

-If our stockholders sell substantial amounts of our common stock, the market price of our common stock may decline.
+If we or our stockholders sell substantial amounts of our common stock, the market price of our common stock may decline.

 A significant number of shares of our common stock are held by a small number of stockholders.
 Sales of a significant number of shares of our common stock, or the expectation that such sales may occur, could significantly reduce the market price of our common stock.
-As of May 1, 2005, holders of at least 15 million shares of our common stock, not including approximately 1.4 million shares issuable upon the exercise of warrants, have rights to cause us to file a registration statement on their behalf or include those shares in registration statements that we may file on our behalf or on behalf of other stockholders.
-We have filed a registration statement with respect to approximately 6.5 million shares of our common stock that are owned by stockholders with registration rights, including approximately 1.3 million shares that may be issued upon the exercise of warrants.
-Our stock price may decline as a result of the sale of shares of our common stock pursuant to the prospectus included in that registration statement, once it becomes effective.
+Holders of a significant number of shares of our common stock, from investments made when we were a private company, have rights to cause us to file a registration statement on their behalf or include their shares in registration statements that we may file on our behalf or on behalf of other stockholders.
+Following our private financing in April 2005, we filed a registration statement with respect to approximately 6.5 million shares of our common stock that were owned by stockholders, including approximately 1.3 million shares that may be issued upon the exercise of warrants, as required by the terms of that financing.
+In addition, we have included all of the 1.9 million shares of our common stock purchased by Sepracor pursuant to our collaboration in a registration statement that we filed in January 2006.
+Our stock price may decline as a result of the sale of shares of our common stock pursuant to these registration statements.